cubeworx/mcbe-server/README.md

 If your server will not be exposed to the internet and players will only be connecting from tablets, consoles, etc. on the local network then you may want to set `ONLINE_MODE=false` so that players connecting to your server won't have to authticate.
 This is especially useful if you have younger children playing on tablets that don't have their own Microsoft accounts.

-## CubeWorx API

-The CubeWorx API is being developed to help with automatically looking up information such as: versions, gamertags, xuids, etc. This API is currently **exerimental** and not guaranteed.
-If you experience issues with the API returning the correct information you can:

-- Try setting `XBL_LOOKUP_URL=https://xbl-api.prouser123.me/profile/settings`
-- Set `PERMISSIONS_LOOKUP="false"` and `WHITELIST_LOOKUP="false"`

-## Whitelist
+## Allowlist

-The whitelist is the list of player usernames that are allowed to connect to your server when `WHITELIST_ENABLE="true"` which should be set if your server is going to be publicly accessible.
-By default the whitelist file gets overwritten whenever the container starts/restarts to ensure that the usernames match what is in the config.
+The allowlist is the list of player usernames that are allowed to connect to your server when `ALLOWLIST_ENABLE="true"` which should be set if your server is going to be publicly accessible.
+By default the allowlist file gets overwritten whenever the container starts/restarts to ensure that the usernames match what is in the config.
-Setting `WHITELIST_MODE="dynamic"` will allow whitelist changes made in the game from supported clients to be retained upon start/restart of the container.
+Setting `ALLOWLIST_MODE="dynamic"` will allow allowlist changes made in the game from supported clients to be retained upon start/restart of the container.
 Since usernames are case-sensitive, they are verified against an xbox live API to make sure there aren't any mistakes.
-This lookup can be disabled by setting `WHITELIST_LOOKUP="false"`.
+This lookup can be disabled by setting `ALLOWLIST_LOOKUP="false"`.
-The whitelist file is generated from the names included in the `WHITELIST_USERS`, `OPERATORS`, `MEMBERS`, & `VISITORS`.
+The allowlist file is generated from the names included in the `ALLOWLIST_USERS`, `OPERATORS`, `MEMBERS`, & `VISITORS`.
 It is not necessary to enter a username in more than one environment variable.
-The following example will result in five names being added to the whitelist.
+The following example will result in five names being added to the allowlist.

 ```
--e WHITELIST_USERS=player1,player2,player3 -e OPERATORS=operator1 -e MEMBERS=member1
+-e ALLOWLIST_USERS=player1,player2,player3 -e OPERATORS=operator1 -e MEMBERS=member1
 ```

 ## Permissions

 Permissions variables can be a list of usernames or XUIDs since the values are verified against an xbox live API when the container first starts.
 This lookup can be disabled by setting `PERMISSIONS_LOOKUP="false"` but then will require exact XUIDs to be entered for each user.
 By default the permissions file gets overwritten whenever the container starts/restarts to ensure that the username permissions match what is in the config.
 Setting `PERMISSIONS_MODE="dynamic"` will allow permission changes made in the game from supported clients to be retained upon start/restart of the container.
-If `WHITELIST_ENABLE="true"` then players in the `OPERATORS`, `MEMBERS`, or `VISITORS` will automatically be added to the server whitelist.
+If `ALLOWLIST_ENABLE="true"` then players in the `OPERATORS`, `MEMBERS`, or `VISITORS` will automatically be added to the server allowlist.

 ```
 -e OPERATORS=operator1,8675309124 -e MEMBERS=member1,1234567890,member2 -e VISITORS=visitor1